The Peruvian Cooperative

 The Peruvian Cooperative is giving them that power.

 And yes, we know all of our efforts are just a drop in the bucket, but we are proud to be doing our small part to help out where and when we can.
 And most importantly, we truly couldn’t do any of this without you, our treasured customer.
-It is our hundreds of thousands of customers throughout the years who have made all of this possible and who continue to make it possible, as we continue to take what modest profits we make, and put them into unique programs such as the one described above, or into research of more products from more places, especially ones that come directly from small manufacturers and producers around the world.
+It is our hundreds of thousands of customers throughout the years who have made all of this possible and who continue to make it possible.
+We will continue to take what modest profits we make, and put them into unique programs such as the one described above, or into research of more products from more places, especially ones that come directly from small manufacturers and producers around the world.